 Sexual Misconduct includes, but is not limited to, Title IX sexual harassment, other sexual and gender-based harassment, sexual violence, sexual exploitation, and sex-based dating violence, domestic violence, and stalking.
-Sexual misconduct includes the full range of unlawful sex-based misconduct under Illinois and federal law, regardless of whether it is specifically defined in this policy.
+Sexual misconduct includes the full range of unlawful sex-based misconduct under Illinois and federal law, regardless of whether it is specifically defined in the Sexual Misconduct Policy.